| Old-time Skipper Dies at

 it.
 Also while at Rose Blanche, he borrowed a fore topmast from the sch.
 Arhona

 to give his own vessel more sail and then proceeded on his trip.
+There was nothing fancy about this man.

 In fact he was very shy.
 His fame was never gained by dangling himself before the